 In the News

 As I visit communities across Northwest Oregon, I hear from many Oregonians who feel left behind and left out of the economic recovery.
 Too many people are still struggling to make ends meet.
 If they are working, their wages are stagnant.
 They feel overwhelmed by rising rent prices, barriers to transportation, and sky-high childcare costs.
+There may be job openings in their community, but the jobs require skills and resources they don't have.

 Lee Sitton, a U.S. Air Force Veteran who lives in Sherwood, was one of the guest speakers during a Veterans Day commemoration held Nov.
 11 at the Sherwood Center for the Arts.
-Other guests included U.S. Rep.
+Other guests included U.S. Rep. Suzanne Bonamici who spoke about the need to fulfill the nation's promises to veterans, including improving health care at the VA, working to end veteran homelessness and preventing veteran suicide.

 As I visit communities across Northwest Oregon, I hear from many Oregonians who feel left behind and left out of the economic recovery.
 Too many people are still struggling to make ends meet.
 If they are working, their wages are stagnant.
 They feel overwhelmed by rising rent prices, barriers to transportation, and sky-high childcare costs.
+There may be job openings in their community, but the jobs require skills and resources they don't have.

 PORTLAND, Ore.
 (KOIN) — Three Oregon Congress members visited the Veteran Affairs Medical Center Friday to bring attention to a major problem — veterans committing suicide at an alarming rate.